-Where to Have a Fall WeddingThink of storybook fall setting such as inns, 18th century churches and meeting houses, old mills and even barns.
-A fall wedding can be casual yet elegant set in a beautiful old barn.
+Where to Have a Fall WeddingWhile you can host your event at any standard wedding location, for a picturesque fall wedding you may want to consider an inns, 18th century churches or meeting houses, old mills and even barns.
 You might also look at an apple orchard, a vineyard, or any place that will have a view of fall foliage.
 If you live in a climate where the leaves don’t change, look for a venue with lots of rich dark wood and warmth such as a gentleman’s club or university club.
-A fireplace is an extra special touch.
+A fireplace in the reception area would add an extra special touch.

-Fall Wedding FlowersGenerally you can find Mums, roses, daisies, yarrow, fall leaves, tallow berries and both natural and dried wheat for inexpensive prices during the fall.
-A spray of wheat or a mum accented with a pheasant feather makes an elegant boutonnière.
-Consider hollowing out pumpkins for your centerpiece containers – if you don’t have the time, many craft and home stores now sell realistic fake pumpkins.
-But if you go with the real thing, consider white or blue natural pumpkins for an elegant and unique touch.
+Fall Wedding FlowersGenerally you can find mums, roses, daisies, yarrow, fall leaves, tallow berries and both natural and dried wheat for inexpensive prices during the fall.
+A spray of wheat or a single mum accented with a pheasant feather makes an elegant boutonnière.
+Consider hollowing out pumpkins for your centerpiece containers; another equally festive, yet less time-consuming option: scatter miniature or ghost pumpkins and tea light candles or lanterns across the tables.

 A Halloween WeddingA fall wedding guide wouldn’t be complete without talking about the Halloween wedding.
 Ask guests to come in costume, or have an usher greet them at the door with inexpensive yet stylish masks.
 The bride and groom can wear traditional wedding clothes or costumes.
-At a wedding I recently attended, the bride and groom changed into Bride of Frankenstein and a stable groom costumes, half way through the reception.
-You could also dress as the bride from the "Kill Bill" movies, or as the Princess Bride and Westley.
 Of course you’ll want to have plenty of pumpkins around – consider having a pumpkin carving station to keep any children (and childish adults!) busy for hours.

 Related: What to Wear to a Fall Wedding